Michaelhobo/nrfbazel/README.md

 rule, but I am thinking about ways to make this process simpler and more generic.

+#### Non-1:1 header and source file names

+We only support 1:1 .h and .c file names.
+There are some cases where the .c file is named differently, or there are multiple .c files for a single .h file.

+For example, things like this break:

+* `a.h` and `a_impl.c`
+* `a.h` and `a.c` and `a_component.c`

+I could potentially solve this by searching for .c files that include the .h in the same directory, but that has many pitfalls.
+Or, I could search .c files for implementations of the functions in the headers, but that is a much more difficult problem.
+The simplest solution is to provide a different kind of override in `.bazelifyrc`.

 ### Setup

 Add this to your WORKSPACE file: